shanelonergan/shanelonergan.github.io/_posts/2020-1-18-get-elements-by-class-name-from-scratch.md

 2. Check all direct descendants of the main element for the class name
    1. if any do, add them to the array
 3. Check all of those children's children the same way
-4. repeat until there are no more children
+4. Repeat until there are no more children

 Based on this plan, we will need to create a recursive helper function, or a function that calls itself within its own definition, to check all elements beneath the primary.
 We will call this helper function within the main function.
 The return value of the main function should be an array of elements, which we will declare as an empty array at the top, and add elements to as we move along.

-Now that we have a solid plan, lets get coding!
+Now that we have a solid plan, let's get coding!

 ## Code